Claim Your Domain

 Installatron

 The top section of cPanel, Applications, allows you to install new applications on your site, as well as to access and configure applications that you’ve already installed.
-All applications that you’ve installed are found under the My Apps icon.
+All applications that you’ve previously installed are found under the My Apps icon.

 To learn more about some of these apps, see a small sample of Trinity examples in our Application Showcase.